-The first step toward correcting your deviated septum is a consultation with Dr. Totonchi.
+The first step toward correcting your deviated septum in Cleveland is a consultation with Dr. Totonchi.
 During this meeting, the two of you will go through your medical history, Dr. Totonchi will perform a physical exam, and you will discuss the benefits and risks associated with the surgery.
 If you are taking medications, they may have to be adjusted prior to surgery.
 It is important to share any history of headache during consultation, since some of the headaches might respond to septoplasty surgery.
 Septoplasty can also be performed at the time of rhinoplasty surgery.

 What can I expect during my septoplasty appointment?

 Septoplasty is usually done under general anaesthesia.
 Incisions will be made inside the nose and not visible from outside, the necessary reshaping of your septum accomplished, and then the incisions will be closed with absorbable thread.
 It’s likely your septum will be supported with soft silicone splints, these splints are usually removed 1-2 weeks after surgery.

 After the procedure, Dr. Totonchi advises his patients to avoid blowing their nose and performing strenuous activities such as jogging, aerobics, and heavy weight lifting.
 Elevating your head during sleep is also important to prevent bleeding.

 If you would like to schedule a deviated septum repair consultation in Cleveland, OH, please email or call our office at (216) 7788-2262.